• Skip to main content

 Wet your hands with the tezu and grab a handful of sushi rice.
 Spread the rice in a log at the top of the nori, from one side to the other.
 Keeping your fingers wet, pick and place the rice to spread it towards you in a thin, even layer.
 Repeat with another handful of rice if needed.

-Spread some tobiko on the lower half of the rice and then grab the two corners of nori and rice closest to you, and flip the sheet away from you, so the two corners you were holding are furthest from you.
+Spread some tobiko on the lower half of the rice.
+Then, grab the two corners of nori and rice closest to you and flip the sheet away from you so the two corners you were holding are furthest from you.

 Place two strips of lettuce just below the midline of the nori.
-Stagger a few wedges of avocado on top of the lettuce, and then top with two pieces of shrimp tempura with the tails sticking out the sides of the roll.
+Stagger a few slices of avocado on top of the lettuce, then top with two pieces of crispy shrimp tempura with the tails sticking out the sides of the roll.
 Finally, top the tempura with some of the mustard mayonnaise.

 Cut the remaining roll in half and line the two halves up.
 Slice the halves into thirds and stagger each piece of sushi so you can see the fillings.
 Plate and serve with soy sauce and sushi ginger.